swetabiox/swetabiox/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-Hey folks!
-I am a PhD student at Leibniz Institute for Analytical Sciences - ISAS, where I'm part of the AMBIOM group.<br>I am currently working on projects at the intersection of deep learning and biomedical imaging.<br>I'm open to collaboration!
+Hey folks! <br>I am currently working on projects at the intersection of deep learning and biomedical imaging.<br>I'm open to collaboration!
 If biology and deep learning excite you, then we should talk!<br>I'm honing my skills in PyTorch, and hope to start collaborating in open source projects soon!<br>I'm really passionate about solving biological problems with deep learning/mathematical modeling :-)<br>In my free time, I'm learning Julia and I dabble in genetics.

 ## 🌐 Socials: